-We may, at our option, redeem the Series B debentures:
+We may, at our option, redeem the debentures:

-- in whole or in part, on or after December 15, 2015 at the par redemption amount; provided that if the Series B debentures are not redeemed in whole, at least \$50 million aggregate principal amount of such debentures (excluding such debentures held by us or any of our affiliates) remains outstanding after giving effect to such redemption; or - in whole, prior to December 15, 2015, at a cash redemption price of the greater of (i) the par redemption amount and (ii) the make-whole redemption amount.
+- in whole or in part, on or after December 15, 2015 at the par redemption amount; provided that if the debentures are not redeemed in whole, at least \$50 million aggregate principal amount of the debentures (excluding any debentures held by us or any of our affiliates) remains outstanding after giving effect to such redemption; or - in whole, prior to December 15, 2015, at a cash redemption price of the greater of (i) the par redemption amount and (ii) the make-whole redemption amount.

-We may not redeem fewer than all outstanding Series B debentures unless all accrued and unpaid interest, together with any compounded interest, has been paid in full for all interest payment periods terminating on or before the redemption date.
+We may not redeem fewer than all outstanding debentures unless all accrued and unpaid interest, together with any compounded interest, has been paid in full for all interest payment periods terminating on or before the redemption date.